 Investments are classified as available-for-sale and are recorded at fair market value.
 Unrealized gains and losses are reported as other comprehensive income.
-Realized gains and losses are recorded in income in the period they are realized.
-Unrealized gains and losses on our investments are included in other comprehensive income.
+Realized gains and losses are recorded in income in the period they are realized using specific identification of each security's cost basis.
 We invest our excess cash primarily in highly liquid debt instruments including corporate, government and federal agency securities, with contractual maturities less than two years.
 By policy, we limit the amount of credit exposure to any one issuer.